Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- Making a career plan has many benefits for both employers and employees.
+- A career development plan can provide many benefits to both employees and employers.

-Why Create a Career Development Plan?
+Why should you create a Career Development Plan?

-- Helps gain recognition from upper management
+- Assists in gaining recognition from high-level management

 - Enhances the chances for career progression.